 Automotive and Embedded Business Unit

-Estimated ~10-15% of revenue of revenue
+Estimated ~10-15% of revenue

 Longest product qualification cycles and multi-year supply agreements provide relative ASP stability; growing ADAS content per vehicle is a secular tailwind.